 Using the Cut Terrain Feature

-is its ability to support retaining walls that cut into the terrain
+support for retaining walls that realistically cut into the terrain.
+This is

 To cut into the terrain:

-Retaining walls can be used to create terraces on sloping
+You can use retaining walls to create terraces on your

 To create terraces: